josue-rodriguez/glaxo/README.md

 # Relaxed lasso vs regular lasso

-By debiasing the estimates, the relaxed lasso can outperform “vanilla” lasso
+By debiasing the estimates, the relaxed lasso can outperform the traditional lasso solution

 ``` r
 library(GGMncv)